DeadmanXXXII/Infosips/README.md

 InfoSips is a penetration testing tool designed for ethical hacking and security research on vulnerable sips endpoints.
 Use responsibly and report vulnerabilities to affected vendors.

+## Infosips Script

+This script exploits a vulnerable endpoints dynamically using wildcards to gather user information.
+It supports various command-line arguments for flexibility.

+Yes, you can modify the script to request information from each stage dynamically.
+Instead of sending one request with a wildcard path, the script will iterate through each possible structure and send multiple requests, capturing responses from every stage.

 ---